Affiliate links on Android Authority may earn us a commission. Learn more.

 - Homecoming — A thriller based on a hit podcast of the same name from Gimlet Media.
 It’s about a social worker at a mysterious program for veterans, and there are currently two seasons to binge on the platform.

 - The Man in the High Castle — A drama that takes place in an alternate universe where the axis powers won WWII.
 It’s based on a book of the same name by Philip K. Dick, and it finished its run after four seasons.

 - The Marvelous Mrs. Maisel — A comedy-drama taking place in the 1950s about a spunky housewife who finds out she has a talent for stand-up comedy.
 It’s won numerous awards throughout its run, and it’s one of the most acclaimed series on Amazon Prime Video.

 - Modern Love — A romance anthology series about various aspects of love in the modern world.
 It features a who’s who of famous actors and actresses and was just picked up for a second season.

-- Transparent — A comedy-drama about a family who find out that their patriarch is a living as a trans woman.
+- Transparent — A comedy-drama about a family who finds out that their patriarch is living as a trans woman.
 It was one of the first original shows for Prime Video, and it remains one of the best more than five years later.

 Best movies on Amazon Prime Video

 An Amazon Prime Video subscription includes hundreds of movies to stream right away, and usually, they have full subtitles and multi-language support.
 Check out the best options currently on the platform in the US below.

 Even if you don’t find something to watch, there are thousands more movies available to rent or buy and stream right away.
 This actually gives it a much larger effective catalog than its competitors.